The New Change Formula for Successful Change Projects

 Ma k group (2)

-In addition, goals should be formulated in clear and understandable language that appeals to all those involved—not in pure management jargon.
+In addition, goals should be formulated in clear and understandable language that resonates with everyone involved, ideally presented as a visual change story.
 Only in this way can employees identify with the change and find concrete points of reference.

 Linking transformation goals to corporate values